Addendum

 Purchase agreement

-purchase agreement demonstrates a buyer’s intent to purchase a piece of property and a seller’s intent to sell that property.
+A purchase agreement demonstrates a buyer’s intent to purchase a piece of property and a seller’s intent to sell that property.
 The document outlines the terms and conditions of a sale and holds each party legally accountable to meeting their agreement.

 Title